Despite a long history, Rugby League and Bury are not traditionally names that go together but this is beginning to change.

 In 1904/05 a team from Prestwich was present in the Manchester and District Second Division, finishing 7th in a division won by Leigh Miners Rangers, finishing runners up by a point in 1908/09 with a team from Radcliffe ending the year in fourth spot.

-Swinton Lions are presently based at Sedgley Park RU in Prestwich and Salford Red Devils previously had training facilities at Philips High School, Whitefield - facilities that we now call our home.
+Swinton Lions have recently been based at Sedgley Park RU in Prestwich and Salford Red Devils previously had training facilities at Philips High School, Whitefield - facilities that we now call our home.
 However, Bury Broncos Amateur Rugby League Club remain the only side in the borough to offer the opportunity for amateurs the opportunity to get involved, and are the first amateur rugby league team to be based in the Borough since the demise of Prestwich ARLFC in the mid-1990s.

 The Broncos were born out of an open meeting held at the Castle Leisure Centre in December 2007.
 A group of potential players based in the south of the Borough joined another group based around Bury and out to the north, both of whom had been separately looking at the possibility of setting up a new club for some time.
 With the support of the RFL, a letter was sent to all individuals in the area with a connection to the game, and advertisements were placed in the rugby league press.
 Around 25 people attended the initial meeting.